 A national project on the Recognition of Prior Learning (RPL)

-VISKA has also developed a briefing paper describing a common understanding within the partnership regarding a definition of transversal skills.
-Currently we are working to develop a means to identify and assess transversal skills in a validation process for people who have low levels of qualifications.
-These will be tested during field trials in Norway, Belgium, Flanders and Iceland.
+VISKA has also developed thinking towards a means to identify and assess transversal skills in a validation process for people who have low levels of qualifications.
+These were tested during field trials in Norway, Belgium-Flanders and Iceland.
 Read more.

 Countries are now beginning to present learning from field trials at national level.
 The project concludes in March 2020, with the final dissemination event in Brussels on 12 February 2020.
 Read more